yoonka/migresia/README.md

 ## Migrations

-Each migration is an Erlang source `*.erl` file stored  in folder `priv/migrate/`, under a given application.
+Each migration is an Erlang source `*.erl` file stored in folder `priv/migrations/`, under a given application, or in a folder configured with application environment option: `rel_relative_dir`.

 Migresia compiles the migrations automatically when it applies them, so they should be always distributed as source files.
 This is mainly to allow keeping applied migrations under a version control but not have to compile them every time when building the application or creating a release.

 When developing a new migration just use `migresia:check/1` to let Migresia try to compile them and report any problems.

 #### Migration names